Teacher: Renee Hall

 Who: Years 2-6 are welcome to participate.

-When: Changed to Friday at Recess with in the Performing Arts room.
+When: Changed to Thursday at Recess with in the Performing Arts room.

 No experience necessary.
 If your child is interested in joining the Ukulele Club, please speak to Rhece.